markilott/aws-cdk-internal-private-api-demo/README.md

 ## Testing and Updating

-You will need access over VPN or DX to test the ALB and APIs, as they are internal.
+You will need access over VPN/DX or bastion/jumpbox to test the ALB and APIs, as they are internal.

 The stacks will output the URL's for the API's and ALB.
 The API outputs a request id if succesful or 404 if there's something wrong.